 In the East, Dhṛtarāṣṭra, (Trì Quốc Thiên Vương) the King of the Land holds a lute.

 King of music, his presence invites us to tune our lives like an instrument – not too tight, not too loose.
 To be in the world, but not of the world.
 A melodic balance, harmony.
 In a world marked by division manifesting as religious conflict, political polarization, and cultural fragmentation, this is the work of restoring harmony in our relationships to each other and to the land.
 Harmony is an active, ongoing process of listening deeply and tending to the needs of the world.
+We need to not be attached to our views.
+Harmony of views is to be open and non-attached to views.
+Don't take sides.

 In the South, Virūḍhaka, (Tăng Trưởng Thiên Vương) the King of Growth holds a sword.

 King of the wind, his wisdom sword cuts through confusion, injustice, and harmful patterns.
 In our time, this may look like confronting systems that perpetuate suffering such as poverty, exploitation, and environmental harm.
 Growth requires courage, and the willingness to see through the systemic illusions that appear to dominate our world.
 Cut through the "BS" and get to the heart of what really matters in this life.
+Look deeply, under the surface.
+Don't get caught by the surface problems, but look deeply to get to the root of the causes of suffering.

 In the West, Virūpākṣa, (Quảng Mục Thiên Vương) the All-Seeing King who observes the world, holds a red dragon.